IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 window.
 The general problem described in the paper is that the base delay is offset by LEDBAT's own queue buildup.
-The big difference with using LEDBAT in the SCReAM context lies in the facts that the source is rate limited and that the RTP queue must be kept short (preferably empty).
+The big difference with using LEDBAT in the SCReAM context lies in the facts that the source is rate limited and that the data unit queue must be kept short (preferably empty).
 In addition, the output from a video encoder is rarely constant bitrate; static content (talking heads, for instance) gives almost zero video bitrate.
 This yields two useful properties when LEDBAT's delay-based rate estimation techniques are used as part of SCReAM;